BurbSec/JohnnyBot/README.md

   - `user2`: Second potential favorite.

 ### 19. `/message_dump`
 **Description:** Dumps a user's messages from a specified channel into a downloadable file.
 Compresses the file and hosts it via a temporary web server for 30 minutes.
+Make sure your firewall rules are set to allow inbound connections on port TCP port 80.

 - **Parameters:**
   - `user`: User whose messages to dump.